Political positions of Michael Bloomberg: Drug laws

-Bloomberg supports the strict drug laws of New York City.
-He has stated that he smoked marijuana in the past, and was quoted in a 2001 interview as saying "You bet I did.
+Bloomberg has supported the strict drug laws of New York City.
+He has stated that he smoked marijuana in the past, and was quoted in a 2001 interview as saying, "You bet I did.
 I enjoyed it."
 This led to a reported $500,000 advertising campaign by NORML, featuring his image and the quote.
-Bloomberg stated in a 2002 interview that he regretted the remark and did not believe that marijuana should be decriminalized.
+Bloomberg stated in a 2002 interview that he regretted the remark, and did not believe that marijuana should be decriminalized.
 In 2012, Bloomberg backed an effort by New York Governor Andrew Cuomo to decriminalize the possession of small amounts of marijuana in the state.
-In January 2019, Bloomberg said "Last year, in 2017, 72,000 Americans OD'd [overdosed] on drugs.
+In January 2019, Bloomberg said, "Last year, in 2017, 72,000 Americans OD'd [overdosed] on drugs.
 In 2018, more people than that are OD-ing on drugs, have OD'd on drugs, and today, incidentally, we are trying to legalize another addictive narcotic, which is perhaps the stupidest thing anybody has ever done."
-In December 2019, Bloomberg came out in favor of marijuana decriminalization and allowing states to legalize it without federal intervention.
+In December 2019, Bloomberg came out in favor of marijuana decriminalization, and allowing states to legalize it without federal intervention.